 \subsection{Chinese Language Understanding Evaluation}

 Here we elaborate the prompts we use for CLUE~\citep{xu2020clue} and FewCLUE~\citep{xu2021fewclue} evaluation.
-In Chinese datasets, prompting meets some challenges as Chinese texts are organized by single characters rather than words, leading to unequal length of verbalizers in many cases.
-Albeit dataset-specific calibration~\citep{wang2021ernie,wu2021yuan} can help to mitigate the issue, the too-specified technique can be complicated in implementation.
-Our evaluation in this paper adopts a more easy-to-solve method leveraging \glm's unique features.
+On Chinese datasets, prompting meets some challenges as Chinese texts are organized by single characters rather than words, leading to unequal length of verbalizers in many cases.
+Albeit dataset-specific calibration~\citep{wang2021ernie,wu2021yuan} can help to mitigate the issue, the too specified technique can be complicated in implementation.
+Our evaluation in this paper adopts a more easy to solve method leveraging \glm's unique features.
 As \glm is a bilingual LLM with English MIP, we adopt English prompts and verbalizers from similar tasks in~\citep{bach2022promptsource} for Chinese dataset evaluation and find such strategies to be quite effective.
-In terms of evaluation metrics, except for DRCD and CMRC2018, two question answering datasets report EM, and other datasets report accuracy.
+In terms of evaluation metrics, except for DRCD and CMRC2018 two question answering datasets which reports EM, other datasets report accuracy.